 - 1 scotch bonnet pepper or habanero (stems removed (if you like really spicy add 2))

 - 1/2 cup vegetable or canola oil

-- 2 tsp fresh ground black pepper
+- 1 teaspoon fresh ground black pepper

-- Grill over medium high heat (about 425 degrees) for 5-8 minutes each side.
+- Preheat and clean your grill.
+Grill the jerk skewers over medium/high heat (about 425F degrees) rotating every few minutes so all sides get cooked/charred.
 Cooking time will depend on thickness of chicken and grill heat.
-You are looking for an internal temperature of 165 degrees F.
+You are looking for an internal temperature of 165 degrees F for the chicken.

 - Remove from grill and garnish with chopped scallions and serve with a side of rice or side of choice.

 - I buy my scotch bonnet peppers at a local Jamaican market, if you cannot find them in a pinch you can use habanero peppers

 - I use 2 scotch bonnets for very spicy jerk, you can use just one for regular spicy, or even remove the seeds for a mild spice.
 Jerk should be spicy though!